Nexmo/nexmo-developer/_api/developer/messages.md

 The Messages API lets you retrieve messages you have sent via the SMS API by ID, as well as retrieve details of messages that were rejected.

+The default response is JSON, but you can specify XML by providing an `Accept` HTTP header with a value of `application/xml`.

 ### Search